HR KPIs: Complete Guide and Examples

 SMART Goals Framework

-- Measurable: Good KPIs are quantifiable indicators that allow HR teams to track progress accurately and evaluate whether objectives are being met using reliable data and consistent performance benchmarks.
+• Measurable: Good KPIs are measurable in some way to make it easy for HR teams to accurately track progress and determine if objectives are being met based on data and consistent performance measures.

 HR KPIs vs. Metrics